Brian Donnelly (New Zealand politician): Member of Parliament

 In the 1993 election, he stood for the newly formed New Zealand First in the Whangarei electorate, but was unsuccessful.
-In the 1996 election, with the advent of the MMP system, Donnelly was ranked third on the New Zealand First list, and entered Parliament.
-He has retained his third-place position in New Zealand First's list until his retirement.
+Donnelly stood again for New Zealand First in Whangarei in the 1996 election and, with the advent of the MMP system, was ranked sixth on the party list.
+Through the election campaign he was regarded as "an impressive speaker at party gatherings."